-Phillips is part of the Oaks Christian Summer Internship Program which pairs OCS upperclassmen and college-age alumni with local businesses, such as the Westlake-based JRI Engineering.
+Phillips is part of the Oaks Christian Summer Internship Program which pairs OCS upperclassmen and college-age alumni with local businesses, such as the Westlake Village-based JRI Engineering.
 Along with fellow senior Allie Spaccarelli and junior Jordan Youhanaie, he applied and all three were hired by JRI for the summer.

 The OCS internship program launched last year, and this year saw 55 applications submitted for 16 different internship opportunities.

-"Opportunities like this help OCS students and alumni learn new skills and explore career interest in varied fields," said Director of Alumni Relations Laura Mason, who spearheaded the launch of the program.
+"Opportunities like this help OCS students and alumni learn new skills and explore career interests in varied fields," said Director of Alumni Relations Laura Mason, who spearheaded the launch of the program.

-Besides engineering, other internship areas include: business, non-profit, medicine, journalism, technology, real estate, entertainment, marketing, hospitality, construction, design, law, and accounting
+Besides engineering, other internship areas include: business, non-profit, medicine, journalism, technology, real estate, entertainment, marketing, hospitality, construction, design, law, and accountin.

 For Phillips, Spaccarelli and Youhanaie, this was an opportunity they didn't want to miss!
 They began their internships at JRI early in June, and are already in the hub of engineering.

 Spaccarelli is working with the engineering sales team.
 As part of the inner workings of a defense and aerospace supplier, Phillips and Youhanaie are learning quality control details, high quality standards, looking at drawings and learning the materials necessary for each component drawing.

 "Engineering is one of my interests for college.
 I haven't narrowed down specifically to engineering, but at this internship I'm somewhat in the business aspect of it as well and that is also something else I am very interested in.
 I think this internship will help me narrow down my interests," Youhanaie shared.